singhharshit13/WeatherApp/README.md

-Weather app made by html, css, js and opne weather map api handelling done for all display sizes
+Weather app made by html, css, js and opne weather map api
-live:
+handelling done for all display sizes
+Live: